-Side channels including power, electromagnetic and timing channels have been studied for a few decades [15,16,40].
-Timing side channels can be constructed through the processor cache to perform key recovery attacks against cryptographic operations such as RSA [27], ECDSA [9], ElGamal [61], DES [50] and AES [36,46].
-On multiprocessor systems, attacks on the shared LLC-a shared resource among all the cores-perform well even when attacker and victim reside in different cores [36].
-Flush+Reload, Prime+Probe, Evict+Reload, and Flush+Flush are some of the proposed attack methodologies with different adversarial scenarios [24,46,58].
-Performance degradation attacks can improve the channel resolution [6,26].
-LLC attacks are highly practical in cloud, where an attacker can identify where a particular victim is located [47,61].
-Despite the applicability of LLC attacks, attacks on core-private resources such as L1 cache are as important [1,10].
-Attacks on SGX in a system level adversarial scenario are notable examples [41,44].
-There are other shared resources, which can be utilized to construct timing channels [21].
-Exploitation of Branch Target Buffer (BTB) leaks if a branch has been taken by a victim process [1,3,41].
-Logical units within the processor can leak information about the arithmetic operations [4,7].
-CacheBleed proposes cache bank conflicts and false dependency of memory write-after-read as side channels with intra-cache granularity [59].
-However, cache bank conflicts leakage does not exist on current Intel processors, and we verify the authors' claim that the proposed write-after-read false dependency side channel does not allow efficient attacks.
+Side channels including power, electromagnetic and timing channels have been studied for a few decades [18,19,49].
+Timing side channels can be constructed through the processor cache to perform key recovery attacks against cryptographic operations such as RSA [35], ECDSA [11], ElGamal [79], DES [68] and AES [45,58].
+On multiprocessor systems, attacks on the shared LLC-a shared resource among all the cores-perform well even when attacker and victim reside in different cores [45].
+Flush+Reload, Prime+Probe, Evict+Reload, and Flush+Flush are some of the proposed attack methodologies with different adversarial scenarios [31,58,76].
+Performance degradation attacks can improve the channel resolution [6,33].
+LLC attacks are highly practical in cloud, where an attacker can identify where a particular victim is located [62,79].
+Despite the applicability of LLC attacks, attacks on core-private resources such as L1 cache are as important [1,13].
+Attacks on SGX in a system level adversarial scenario are notable examples [50,54].
+There are other shared resources, which can be utilized to construct timing channels [28].
+Exploitation of Branch Target Buffer (BTB) leaks if a branch has been taken by a victim process [1,3,50].
+Logical units within the processor can leak information about arithmetic operations [4,8].
+CacheBleed proposes cache bank conflicts and false dependency of memory writeafter-read as side channels with intra-cache granularity [77].
+However, cache bank conflict leakage does not exist on current Intel processors, and we verify the authors' claim that the proposed write-after-read false dependency side channel does not allow efficient attacks.
+In a concurrent, but an independent contribution, 4K Aliasing has been analyzed and used as a covert channel [66]: They show that false dependency side channel can be used to detect multi-tenancy in Infrastructure as a Service (IaaS) Clouds.